Five Signs Your House May Be Overpriced

 If you have been getting very few showings, have not received an offer and constantly are being told that your home is overpriced you really need to listen to what the market tells you it is worth or you shouldn’t have it for sale.

 The common factor in all the five steps above is related to the agent you choose.
 This is why if you are truly interested in selling your home you want to work with someone who has a track record of actually being successful at their craft like Charlottesville Solutions.
 An agent who intentionally overprices your home is not working in your best interest as a seller.
-You can make up all the excuses in the world why your home isn’t selling, but at the end, 99% of the time, it is the listing price.
+You can make up all the excuses in the world why your home isn’t selling, but at the end, 9 times out of 10, it is the listing price.

 At Charlottesville Solutions, we are actively looking at new listings, homes that have gone under contract and sold data every day.
 Our Solutions Agents are showing and seeing these homes first hand.
 This information is critical in helping our sellers with pricing their homes properly.
 Sure, we look at comps, square footage, number of beds, baths, acreage and area, but first hand knowledge of these homes is a lot different than just looking at photos that are meant to show a home in its best light.